Oxaliplatin (By injection)

 - If any of this medicine gets on your skin or in your eyes, nose, or mouth, tell your doctor or nurse right away.

-- Oxaliplatin is usually used with other medicines to treat cancer.
+- Oxaliplatin is usually used with other medicines.
 This combination of medicines is usually given for 2 days, but you will receive oxaliplatin on day 1 only.
-This 2-day treatment is given again every 14 days.
-You and your doctor will decide how many cycles of this medicine you should receive.

 Drugs and Foods to Avoid